 Florals were a huge part of the day, we incorporated them in our bridal bouquets, table centerpieces, ceremony backdrop, corsages, and boutonnieres, floral crown for the junior bridesmaid.
 We wanted a whimsy feel to them - not structured and I was so happy with how they turned out, everything I imaged and more.

 Did you personalize the day in any way (food trucks, guest entertainment etc.)?
-What were some of your favourite parts of your wedding?
+What were some of your favorite parts of your wedding?

-How did you meet and please tell us all about the proposal?
+How did you meet?
+Tell us about the proposal.

 What was the most anticipated or special moment of your wedding day?

 The most anticipated moment was getting to see Tyler during our First Look.
 We had been together for 10.5 years when we got married and seeing him when we turned around was like I was going on our first date all over again.
 Butterfly's in my stomach.
 I am so happy we got to have the moment with just us two of us.

 Do you have any wedding planning or marriage advice that you'd like to share with other couples planning their day?

 Marriage Advice: Do not stress the small things.
 Make sure you take time for each other, even when life gets busy, make time for one another.
 Wedding Planning Advice: Do not stress the small things, no one will notice if everything isn't going as planned.
 Hire a Wedding Planner to take the stress off of you during the planning process and for the day of.

 Event Planner: Twelfth Night Events

 Studio Venue: Fernwood Hills